Tuition, Fees and Financial Aid/Federal Loans

 - The cost of required textbooks.
 City Vision University does not sell textbooks to students but uses a third party vendor to operate its online bookstore.
 The bookstore offers competitive prices on the necessary textbooks but we recommend that students shop around to purchase textbooks online and locally.
 See the course descriptions to see required resources for each course.
 Pell grants cannot be used to pay for textbooks, but student loans can, after the money is received by the student.

 Students can estimate their financial aid at: http://studentaid.ed.gov/fafsa/estimate.
 Some students use the following living expense figures for their estimate: off-campus room and board $7,000; other $500.
+Title IV federal aid (Pell grants & loans) are currently only available to students in the bachelor's program.

 Tuition Discounts and Scholarships